-CompuCom Canada has been custom-tailoring solutions for clients for 30 years, and the rise in popularity of smartphones did was something the company not only anticipated, but prepared for.
+CompuCom Canada has been custom-tailoring solutions for clients for 30 years, and the rise in popularity of smartphones was something the company was ready for years ago.

 “We were able to leverage 30-plus years of experience in managing lifecycle services for “traditional” laptops and desktops to make the natural leap to the mobility space.
 Mobile devices are essentially another end-user device,” Steve Pike, vice-president of marketing and sales enablement for CompuCom Canada, tells CDN.
 “Mobile devices are essentially another end-user device, and our lifecycle programs encompass a variety of traditional and leading-edge devices and enable these ‘different panes of glass’ to be effectively managed within the same ITIL process and governance structure.”

 This type of mindset has helped the company earn this year’s Mobility Provider Award for the CDN Top 100 Solutions Provider 2017.

 - 90 per cent of employees use mobile devices to access business applications from outside the office, according to Avast.

 - According to Gartner, 36 per cent of employees receive laptops from employers, and only 23 per cent are issued smartphones.

 - CompuCom manages 6.4 million devices, more than 1 million of which are mobile devices, according to CompuCom.